james-simon/james-simon.github.io/_posts/2024-06-11-household-microscopy.md

 I've been using a [small handheld microscope](https://www.amazon.com/Carson-MicroBrite-60x-120x-Lighted-Microscope/dp/B00LAX52IQ) around my house.
 For such a cheap instrument, the world it reveals is truly remarkable.
 I highly recommend getting one.
-As you look at each of the following images, first guess what it's a photo of, the mouse over.
+As you look at each of the following images, first guess what it's a photo of, then mouse over.

 <br>